sonic-net/SONiC/doc/static-route/SONiC_static_route_bfd_hld.md

 * 1\.
 Look up TABLE_BFD, ignore the event if session is not found in local table.
 Otherwise get the nexthop
 * 2\.
 Look up TABLE_NEXTHOP using nexthop from step #1, get nexthop entry
 * 3\.
-For each prefix in the nexthop entry, lookup TABLE_SR table to get the static route entry.
+For each prefix in the nexthop entry, lookup TABLE_SRT table to get the static route entry.
     * If the BFD session state is UP and this nexthop is in the static route entry's nexthop list, no action needed, break;
     * If the BFD session state is UP and this nexthop is NOT in the static route entry's nexthop list:
         * Add this nexthop to the static route entry's nexthop list, set "expiry": "false", write this static route to redis appl_db STATIC_ROUTE_TABLE.